 If you discover that you omitted deductions or otherwise improperly prepared your return, you may obtain a refund by filing an amended return within four years of the due date of the original return.
 You are required to file an amended return to report omitted income.
-You may obtain Form 740-X by contacting a Kentucky Taxpayer Service Center or writing FORMS, Kentucky Department of Revenue, Frankfort, KY 40620.
-You may also download Form 740-X from Department of Revenue's Web site.
+You may obtain Form 740-X (or Form 740-XP for years prior to 2005) by contacting a Kentucky Taxpayer Service Center or writing FORMS, Kentucky Department of Revenue, Frankfort, KY 40620.
+You may also download Form 740-X or Form 740-XP at www.revenue.ky.gov, the Department of Revenue's Web site.